benthorner/taxon-editor/README.md

 npx cucumber-js tes
 ```

-The navigate to `http://localhost:8080` in your browser.
+Then go to `http://localhost:8080` in your browser.

 ## Components